 Even though most of us wear one, research is showing that the 70s may have been onto something with their bra burnings.
 There’s a surprisingly controversial link to bras and breast cancer.
 Several studies show that sleeping in a bra, underwire, or tightly fitting bras suppress lymphatic flow.
 When the lymphatic system can’t drain properly because of breast restriction, it may contribute to breast cancer.

 There are easy ways to support lymphatic health at home, and wearing a better bra (or no bra at all) could be one of them!

 Built-in Breast Support

 During puberty, the breasts and surrounding chest tissue are developing.
-Ligaments in the breast tissue, called Cooper’s ligaments are thin tissues that weave through the breast, and attach to the chest to support the breast.
-These muscles support the breasts during development and beyond, however they begin to atrophy the older we get.
+Ligaments in the breast tissue, called Cooper’s ligaments are thin tissues that weave through the breast and attach to the chest to support the breast.

 The evidence seems to suggest that going braless is the best option if possible.
 However, for those who aren’t comfortable going braless in public, or who feel more comfortable with some support, this isn’t the best option.
 Buying a healthy bra that allows the best lymphatic flow possible minimizes the potential damage caused by the contraption, while still providing the needed perks.

 The Healthiest Bra Materials